lncm/dockerfiles/README.md

 ## Debugging containers

-This is highly developmental so it may break.
+This is highly experimental so it may break.
 But it can be quite useful to include debug information into bug reports.

 To peak into the container: